ALDEN BALL DOW, FAIA (1904-1983)

-Ethyl and Dow Corporations invested $3.5 million, employing 1,500 construction workers which was a boon to the economy in the depths of the Depression.
 The property occupied some 90 acres and by local standards, the plant was enormous; some of its buildings were four stories tall.
-Plant operation in January 1934.
+Plant operation in 1934.
 It took roughly 7.5 tons of ocean water to produce 1 pound of bromine.
-At peak production, during wartime, the plant could process 30 million gallons of seawater a day, yielding 16,000 pounds of ethylene dibromide, the key ingredient in Ethyl.
-Demand for Ethyl plummeted in peacetime, and the companies decided to consolidate operations at a facility on the Texas Gulf coast.
+At peak production, during wartime, the plant could process 30 million gallons of seawater a day, yielding 16,000 pounds of ethylene dibromide.
+Demand for Ethyl plummeted in peacetime, and the companies decided to consolidate operations at a facility in TX.
 The Kure Beach plant shut down in 1946 and parts were scavenged by local businesses.
-The last traces of the oceanside intake channels were obliterated by Hurricanes Fran and Floyd in the 1990s. -- Adapted from Ben Freeman, Wilmington Star-News
+The last traces of the oceanside intake channels were obliterated by Hurricanes Fran and Floyd in the 1990s. — Adapted from Ben Freeman, Wilmington Star-News.

 1935 - The Margaret Mitts House, Saginaw MI.
 Two schemes, both unbuilt.

-1935 - The Robert Goodall Residence,405 East Pine Street, Midland MI.
-Goodall was one of Frank Lloyd Wright’s former draftsman who Dow met at Taliesin.
-In the early 1930's, he and Dow created a rhomboid block with a square face in 16 different sizes.
-One horizontal course has blocks angled to the right and the following course of blocks to the left producing structural integrity by its overlapping seams.
-This became known as Dow's Unit Block building system.
+1935 - The Robert Goodall Residence, 405 East Pine Street, Midland MI.
+Goodall was one of Frank Lloyd Wright's former draftsman who Dow met at Taliesin.
+In the early 1930s, he and Dow created a rhomboid block with a square face in 16 different sizes which became known as Dow's Unit Block building system.
 Sold to the Shaw Weber Trust.
 Sold in 2014 to Bradley Meyer.

 1936 - The Earl W. Bennett Cottage, Benmark Club, Roscommon MI.
 Status unknown.

-1936 - George and Ann Greene House,115 West Sugnet, Midland MI.
+1936 - The George and Ann Greene House, 1115 West Sugnet Road, Midland MI.
 Listed on the National Register of Historic Places in 1989.
+Sold to Maureen Vansteenhouse.

-1936 - The Donald L. Conner House, aka the Dow Chemical House 101, 402 Lingle Lane, re-addressed from 2705 Manor Drive, Midland MI.
+1936 - The Donald L. Conner House, aka the Dow Chemical House 101, 402 Lingle Lane, Midland MI.
+Re-addressed from 2705 Manor Drive.
 Listed in 1989 on the National Register of Historic Places.
-Sold in 2006 to Marc and Tamara McCann.
+Sold to Andrew Kowalski.
+Sold to Marc and Tamara McCann.